OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_600.md

 -   This script performs the following:
         1. Drops the existing container databases.

         2. Clones two container databases from a base container.

         3. Deletes the two deployments (Atlanta and SanFran).
 This will remove any current lab setups.

         4. Creates the two deployments again.

         5. Creates new credentials for both deployments.

         6. Adds Schema supplemental logging to both container databases for the SOE schema.

         7. Adds checkpoint tables on both container databases.

         8. Adds the Extract, Distribution Path and Replicat for both deployments.
-This includes the correct parameters for the Extract and Replicats
+This includes the correct parameters for the Extract and Replicats.

--   Run the build_all_bi_di.sh script.
-This will take about 5 minutes.

         [oracle@OGG181DB183 Lab6]$ ./build_all_bi_di.sh